jz-shz/KVS-UPDATE/README.md

 # kvs
 KVS: Kernel Version Switcher, made to easily switch the tpm_kernver for Chromebooks.
+Currently attempting to add this as a payload to a modded sh1mmer known as "Jzmmer"

 ## Build Instructions
 1) Clone the repo: <br />